- RION Encoding

 A field which has the number of length bytes (4 least significant bits of lead byte) set to 0 is assumed to have a value of null.
 Such a field will have no length bytes, and no value.
 A field with a null value is thus only 1 byte long - the lead byte.
-All fields can assume the value null.
+All field types can assume the value null.

-Primitive and Complex Fields
+Primitive and Composite Fields